piyushsachdeva/Terraform-Full-Course-Aws/lessons/day01/task.md

     - Include your own diagrams and code examples
     - Embed the video
 - [ ] Share your blog on LinkedIn and Twitter/X with **#30daysofawsterraform**
+- [ ] Tag me (Piyush Sachdeva)
 - [ ] Submit your work (see `submission.md` for how)

 ## Tips

-- Keep it simple and clear
+- Keep it simple and clear, feel free to take AI assistance but do not overuse it
 - Use your own diagrams
 - Engage with others’ posts